 Excellent – This course should be available to the widest audience possible.

-Cancelled bookings will receive a full refund up until 4 October (Brisbane workshop)/ 15 November (Sydney workshop).
-After these dates you are welcome to transfer your booking to another person, provided they are a member of the target audience (see above), but the fee will be non-refundable and non-transferable for credit on other workshop dates.
+Cancelled bookings will receive a full refund up until 10 April.
+After this date you are welcome to transfer your booking to another person, provided they are a member of the target audience (see above), but the fee will be non-refundable and non-transferable for credit on other workshop dates.

 The number of places is limited to facilitate an intensive learning experience.
 We recommend you book early to avoid disappointment as the workshop regularly sells out in advance.